gdiffmk(1) — Linux manual page

 file2.
 Default: “+”.

-guarantee that deletions and small changes get flagged.
+deletions and small changes are marked.

 -c change-mark